CCiprian1/Email-phishing-detection/README.md

 # Email-phishing-detection
 In the present repository are all the data for testing / running our solution.
+In each folder, in the file index, it is a brief description of the items present in that specific folder

 "Libraries used in the project" - it is a list with all the libraries used in our script;